 I haven’t been to Bermuda in years, but since this tropical island is right off the eastern coast of the United States, it’s an awesome trip to do!
-Today’s post is a Bermuda travel guide and will cover the highlights from our trip there!
+Today’s post is a Bermuda travel guide that will cover how to spend your time in Bermuda!

 Bermuda is a British Overseas Territory in the North Atlantic Ocean known for its pink sand beaches.
 The island has a unique blend of American and British culture, with an island flare of course.
-The capital of Bermuda island is Hamilton and one of the it’s most famous attractions is the Royal Naval Dockyard.
-If you cruise to Bermuda, which is extremely common from various regions in the US since no flying is required, you will most likely dock here!
+The capital of Bermuda is Hamilton and one of the its most famous attractions is the Royal Naval Dockyard.
+If you cruise to Bermuda, which is extremely common from various regions in the US, you will most likely dock here!

-Another activity I recommend doing on vacation is to take a cab to Horseshoe Bay Beach and explore.
+Another activity I recommend doing during your time in Bermuda is to take a cab to Horseshoe Bay Beach and explore.
 Horseshoe Bay is a famous beach in Bermuda and is the perfect place to swim.
 We went snorkeling here and also crawled through the various rock structures on the beach.

-Fun Fact: Mark Twain was the first tourist to descned into the caves in 1908!
+Fun fact: Mark Twain was the first tourist to descend into the caves in 1908!

 The last recommendation I have is also on the east end of the island, and that is to walk around the quaint town of St. George’s.
 St. George’s is Bermuda’s first English settlement and has a lot of history.
 We explored the unfinished church here and shopped in the downtown.
-You can take a bus from Hamilton to here!
+You can take a bus from Hamilton!

 For dinner, I recommend the Dining Room at Gibb’s Hill Lighthouse.
 It’s a restaurant that sits at the base of a lighthouse on a hill overlooking the island!
 Go here at sunset for the best views of Bermuda!

 Since Bermuda is located in the North Atlantic Ocean, at the same latitude as the Carolina’s, it can actually get quite chilly during the winter months.
 For a tropical island feel, I recommend visiting Bermuda during the summer.
-My family and I went in June and felt this was the perfect time to visit!
+My family and I went in June and felt this was the perfect time in Bermuda!

 Like this post?
 Pin it to save it for later and share with others!